cakephp/bakery.cakephp.org/2023/09/09/cakephp_500.rst

 * Improved typehints across the framework.
 CakePHP now leverages union types to formalize the types of many parameters across the framework.
 * Upgraded to PHPUnit 10.x
+* Support for read and write database connection roles.
 * New enum type mapping support in the ORM enabling more expressive model layers with improved type checking.
 * Table finders with named parameters, providing more expressive query building